 Chile approves Pfizer/BioNTech vaccine for teenagers in race to herd immunity target

-Chile's public health regulator on Monday approved the use of Pfizer (PFE.N) and BioNTech's COVID-19 vaccine for teenagers, it said in a statement, as the country races to hit a target of herd immunity by July.
+SANTIAGO (Reuters) -Chile’s public health regulator on Monday approved the use of Pfizer and BioNTech’s COVID-19 vaccine for teenagers, it said in a statement, as the country races to hit a target of herd immunity by July.

 The Pfizer/BioNTech COVID-19 vaccine has already been rolled out in Chile for those 17 and older since emergency approval was granted in December and will now be offered for children aged 12 to 16, the ISP regulator said.